You’ll find a range of songs from old to new. You’ll probably find music that has been part of the soundtrack of your life too.

 Mr.Wendal, yeah yeah yeah, Lord, Mr.Wendal

-Friends share .... so please consider sharing "Soundtrack of my Life – Mr. Wendal" using the buttons above.
+Friends share .... so please consider sharing "Soundtrack of my Life – Mr. Wendal" using the buttons below.
 Thanks.

 I’d encourage you to get involved too.
 Let me know about some of the songs that are etched in your mind.
 What are the tunes that bring back a flood of memories every time their opening notes start cranking out on your stereo?
 Are there songs you love for their music and others that speak deeply through their lyrics?